JaraLowell/RadeWeb/data/Corrade_README.md

 When a whisper command is received:

 1. **Plugin Status Check**: Verify the plugin is enabled
+2. **Duplicate Detection**: Check if the exact same command was received within the last 3 seconds (prevents double-processing)
-2. **Command Parsing**: Parse and validate the command syntax
+3. **Command Parsing**: Parse and validate the command syntax
-3. **Group Membership Check**: Verify the receiving account is a member of the authorizing group
+4. **Group Membership Check**: Verify the receiving account is a member of the authorizing group
-4. **Password Verification**: Check the provided password against the group configuration
+5. **Password Verification**: Check the provided password against the group configuration
-5. **Permission Check**: Ensure the group allows the requested entity type
+6. **Permission Check**: Ensure the group allows the requested entity type
-6. **Execution**: Process the command if all checks pass
+7. **Execution**: Process the command if all checks pass

 All security failures are logged with warnings for monitoring purposes.

+### Command Deduplication

+To prevent double-processing of commands (which can occur due to Second Life's messaging system occasionally delivering messages twice), the plugin implements automatic deduplication:

+- **Detection Window**: 3 seconds
+- **Hash-Based**: Commands are identified by a hash of the account ID, sender ID, and message content
+- **Automatic Cleanup**: Old command hashes are automatically removed from the cache
+- **Transparent**: Duplicate commands are silently ignored and don't generate errors

+This ensures that:
+- Group invitations are only sent once per command
+- Messages are only relayed once to their destination
+- No user action is required - deduplication is automatic

 ## API Endpoints